top of page

 - Race L Evo 3, 240g/tire

-All three different Evo3 tires are made of the same material and constructed the same way.
-The difference results from the use of the 'ProTite Belt', Panaracer's name of their puncture protection.
-With fewer protections, the tire weights less, the 'D' offers the highest protection and is the heaviest.
+All three Evo3 tires are made of the same material and are constructed the same way.
+The only difference results in the use of the 'ProTite Belt', Panaracer's name of their puncture protection.
+With fewer protections, the tire weights less, the 'D' offers the highest protection and is therefore the heaviest.

 Review of the Panaracer Race A & Race L Evo 3, foldable tire, 700x25c